daddevv/TypingTowers/README.md

 - Add a "Continue" button and Enter key handler to the level complete screen.
 When a level is completed, players can click the button or press Enter to advance to the next level (if available) or return to the level select menu.
 - Implemented a main menu scene (`MainMenuScene.ts`) with a "Play" button that navigates to the world chooser (MenuScene).
 - Registered the new scene in the Phaser game config and set it as the starting scene.
+- Implemented an ESC pause menu in GameScene.
+Pressing ESC toggles a pause overlay with Resume and Quit to Menu options.
+The menu is not shown if the level complete UI is active.
+- Updated world selection in MenuScene: Worlds 2, 3, and 4 are now locked until the previous world is completed (must beat 1-7 to unlock world 2, etc.).
+Locked worlds are grayed out and not selectable.
+- The Continue button after beating a level is now always clickable and visually responsive.

 ### WordGenerator Utility